Hacker News

 Podcasts aren't searchable, they aren't skimmable and their content isn't indexed in search engines.
 Text is.

-6 hours ago by alexc05
+4 years ago by alexc05

 Sorry you're getting downvoted on this post.
 I found your data point useful.
 Even though I disagree that there are enough podcasts serving the senior developer / corporate programmer niche, being made aware of the existence of "podcast exhaustion" is valuable, and the discussion convinced me that a transcription service is worth it.